Our site's other most useful files

 Everything these floor folks tell the audience they learned reading the morning's WSJ.
 Is it any wonder it sounds familiar?

 GE's company culture of idolizing ignorance is liable to pop up anytime.
-They dumbed down Larry Kudlow, GE's pet right-wing economist who made up his mind and no longer uses it.
+They dumbed down Cocksure Kudlow, GE's pet right-wing economist who made up his mind and no longer uses it.
 They air ego trips for Kudlow that make Jim Cramer look almost ruminative.

 Some months before the Squawk squeeze, the regular cast of Joe Kernen and David Faber was enlarged to include a splendid new addition, Becky Quick.
 Becky fit seamlessly into the Hibernian Hall collegiality of old Squawk Box and new.
 She has wit, investment training, street smarts, an attitude tactfully expressed, and a pleasing on-air presence and voice.
 She is often the first voice of reason and always a voice of sense.
 Long may she grace the table, and grace it she does.